5/6/2025

 Chairman and CEO

-Yeah, kind of relative to my prior comment about, you know, we're in the later stages of development of these resources.
-You know, I would argue that most of the high grading has been occurring over the last three to four years as all of these zones, particularly the Permian, have been well defined and the focus has been on efficient execution.
-So if someone hasn't been allocating capital to their very, very best projects, well, then I guess they can take this opportunity to do that.
-But our reconnaissance and monitoring of the industry says that, you know, everyone's trying to drill the best stuff first, and that's the way we think it's going to play out in the
+uh and is there any reason as shale's more mature to think that this could be less upside to capital efficiency for the for the industry than we've seen in prior downturns yeah kind of relative to my prior comment about you know we're we're in the later stage of development of these resources you know i would argue that most of the high grading has been occurring over the last three to four years as all of these zones particularly the permian have been well defined and the focus has been on efficient execution so if if someone is someone hasn't been allocating capital to their very, very best projects, well, then I guess they can take this opportunity to do that.
+But our reconnaissance and monitoring of the industry says that, you know, everyone's trying to drill the best stuff first, and that's the way we think it's going to play out in the future.

 speaker

-future.
-Yeah, I think, you know, if you look at this, the market today, just generally, you know, balance sheets are healthier, free cash flows being generated.
-And so what we're trying to say is, you know, I think in the past, the decision to cut capital was to protect the balance sheet for a lot of, particularly when there's a, you know, multitude of smid caps and mid caps that are no longer here.
-And now today, I think, I think decisions are being made to preserve precious inventory because inventory is scarce.
+Yeah, I think, you know, if you look at this, the market today just generally, you know, balance sheets are healthier if pre-cash flow is being generated.
+And so what we're trying to say is, you know, I think in the past, The decision to cut capital was to protect the balance sheet for a lot of, particularly when there's a multitude of smid caps and mid caps that are no longer here.
+And now today, I think decisions are being made to preserve precious inventory because inventory is scarce.
 I think the plays are well defined.
-There hasn't been, you know, there's little things going on around the basin, like the Dean plan, Dawson County, Middle Sprayberry down in Hector County, things that are adding resource, but not nearly to the level of what we saw in the past down cycles.
-So I think decisions to cut capital and defer turn lines or defer inventory is being made to preserve inventory life rather than, you know, protect balance sheet.
+There hasn't been, you know, there's little things going on around the basin, like the Dean plan in Dawson County, Middle Sprayberry down in Hector County, things that are adding resource, but not nearly to the level of what we saw in the past down cycles.
+So I think decisions to cut capital and defer turning lines or deferred inventory is being made to preserve inventory life rather than protect balance sheet.

 speaker